 - What immunizations or medications will I need to protect my health?

 - You should consult soon with your doctor or travel clinic to prepare for your travel to Tanzania.
 Malaria is a consideration and all travelers should be on prescribed antimalarial medications for the entire time they are in Tanzania.
 Yellow Fever (YF) vaccination guidance is complicated.
 At the very moment, the Gov’t of Tanzania doesn’t require Proof of Yellow Fever vaccination on arrival, if you travel from a country that doesn’t have a risk of YF, and you didn’t layover in a country with risk of YF for more than 12 hours.
 The Tanzanian Embassy and the Centers for Disease Control and Prevention (CDC) provide useful guidance for travelers going to Tanzania on both YF as well as other vaccines to consider.
 Bottom line is that we HIGHLY recommend or REQUIRE you get a Yellow Fever vaccine, depending on your travel situation.
 Governments can change rules suddenly, your travel plans can change or you get delayed in a country with risk of YF, or you want to quick take a trip elsewhere, and wish you already had it.
 If you are already going to the travel clinic getting the YF vaccine often makes sense.
 If you have a medical exemption, there is specific paperwork for that, available on the CDC website.
 Right now, yellow fever vaccine is in short supply globally, so we strongly recommend you consult with your physician to obtain this vaccine as soon as possible.
-Other vaccinations and medications may also be recommended by your healthcare provider.
+Other vaccinations and medications may also be recommended by your healthcare provider, such as Measles.
 Additionally you will need proof of a current Rabies vaccination or documentation of a protective titer to participate in certain animal handling activities.

 - What travel documents will I need for entry into Tanzania?